Key Takeaways

 Compare your finalists using the same three lenses

-Even after choosing a primary priority, evaluate your shortlisted providers across all three areas so nothing catches you off guard.
+Even after choosing a primary priority, run each shortlisted provider through all three areas so nothing surprises you later.

 • Affordability: Look beyond the initial quote.
-A paving company in Somersworth can ask about renewal history in your industry, how mid-term changes like adding equipment affect pricing, and whether annual audits have triggered unexpected charges.
+A paving company in Somersworth should ask about renewal history for its industry, how midterm changes like adding equipment affect pricing and whether annual audits have triggered unexpected charges in the past.

 • Customer experience: Check turnaround times for certificates and policy changes, claims response windows and whether you can reach support by phone.
-A sawmill in Berlin or logging contractor in Colebrook needs reliable service during busy months when delays cost real money.
+A sawmill in Berlin or a logging contractor in Colebrook needs reliable service during peak months, since delays have real costs.

-• Coverage options: Confirm available per occurrence and aggregate limits, endorsement options like hired and non-owned auto, and whether the insurer can scale with you.
-A growing electrician in Rochester bidding on larger commercial projects needs room to increase limits without switching carriers.
+• Coverage options: Confirm per-occurrence and aggregate limits, endorsement options such as hired and non-owned auto, and whether the insurer can scale with you.
+A growing electrician in Rochester bidding on larger commercial projects needs room to raise limits without switching carriers.

 6. 6